My Small Land: Production

 Her father, sister, and brother are played by her siblings and father.
 The film was forced to stop production at various times, because of COVID-19 restrictions.

-The director, Kawawama, was supported by Japanese director Hirokazu Kore-eda.
+The director, Kawawada, was supported by Japanese director Hirokazu Kore-eda.
 The film was shot in 2022, mainly in the Tokyo and Saitama districts.
 Arashi was 17 when the film was shot.

 Awards

 The film was awarded the "Amnesty International Film Award Special Mention" at the 72nd Berlin International Film Festival.